engblom/gpio/README.md

 (def motor (new-stepper-motor byj48-seq 0 [12 16 20 21]))

 (defn -main
-  "Turn the motor 5000 steps clockwise, the 5000 steps counter-clockwise"
+  "Turn the motor 5000 steps clockwise, then 5000 steps counter-clockwise"
     [& args]
     ; (turn-stepper-motor motor steps time)
     ; Positive number of steps will turn the motor clockwise and